GET IN TOUCH

 South Dakota Department of Revenue Authority

-• Business tax administration: The department files liens for unpaid sales tax, use tax, contractor's excise tax, and related obligations.
+Business tax administration — The department files notices of tax lien for unpaid sales tax, use tax, contractor's excise tax, and related obligations under its authority.

-• Location and contact: This government agency operates from 445 East Capitol Avenue in Pierre, serving taxpayers statewide.
+Location and contact — The South Dakota Department of Revenue operates from 445 East Capitol Avenue in Pierre, serving taxpayers statewide.

-• Delinquent taxpayer lists: The department publishes reports showing businesses with filed liens, removing names within ten days of payment.
+Delinquent taxpayer lists — The department publishes reports listing businesses with filed liens, and removes names within 10 days of payment.

 County Property Tax Administration

-County treasurers manage property tax collection for local jurisdictions, including cities, school districts, and other political entities authorized to levy real estate taxes.
-These officials coordinate with the Department of Revenue while retaining independent authority over property tax liens.
-Each county treasurer uses the local register of deeds to document claims against past-due properties.
+County treasurers collect property taxes and administer delinquency and tax-deed procedures for local jurisdictions, including cities, school districts, and other political entities authorized to levy real estate taxes.
+Real property taxes become a statutory lien under South Dakota law, and tax-deed proceedings follow the tax-certificate and notice process established by statute.
+Each county treasurer coordinates with the South Dakota Department of Revenue while retaining independent authority over property tax matters.

 How Are Tax Liens Recorded in South Dakota?